nshnt777/HwM-auctioneers/README.md

-# Step to test and run:
+# Steps to test and run:
 **Required:** Nodejs (preferably v20) and npm (preferably v10)

 ## To clone locally